Showing posts with label 1996. Show all posts

 • The Nest Queen doesn't move, but it spawns Grubs through four tentacles.
 She is very strong and has bad breath, so beware!
 Beat her, and you've won the game.

 It's worthwhile exploring everywhere on the current level before deciding to use the lift and venture deeper into the ship.
-My tip would be to head northwest of your starting location, as many decent weapons are waiting to be taken.
+My tip is to head northwest from your starting location, where many decent weapons await you.
 And you won't stand a chance against the queen unless you are equipped properly!

 Let's see another iPhone shot of my ST's screen in all its fuzzy glory...